kobakvantrishvili/kobakvantrishvili/README.md

 # 🗿 Iakobi (Koba) Kvantrishvili

-**`SOFTWARE ENGINEER`**
+**` SOFTWARE ENGINEER `**

 - I am Iakobi Kvantrishvili, a dedicated full-stack software engineer passionate about problem-solving and optimizing code.
-My interests lie significantly in blockchain technology 🌐 and trading 📈
+My interests lie significantly in robotics 🤖, blockchain technology 🌐 and trading 📈

 - Currently, I am pursuing a Master's degree in Software Engineering at Villanova University 🎓, focusing on areas such as DevOps, Algorithm Design, and the underlying principles that drive system functionality 🕹️